 delete from tablename where condition;

-update: It updates the tupples in a table.
+- update: It updates the tuples in a table.

 Client server technology maintains a many to one relationship of clients(many) and server(one).
 We have commands in SQL that control how a client application can access the database over a network.